Pump Ordering Guide

 Replacing an Existing Pump?

 Pumps can be manufactured to a variety of specifications including wetted part material choices, mechanical seal, motor size, frequency, rpm and any additional accessories.
 The serial number is therefore essential to guarantee an exact replacement is supplied, as the model number alone may not indicate the unique pump specification.
-The serial number is usually indicated below the pump model on the name plate and on some pumps also engraved on the discharge flange.
+The serial number is usually indicated below the pump model on the name plate and on some pumps also engraved on the discharge flange

-Got a pump enquiry?
+Have you got a pump enquiry?